Dollar extends gains despite dovish Yellen comments

 The dollar had pared losses against the euro and risen broadly ahead of Yellen's testimony after investors began removing short positions on the view that negative sentiment toward the U.S. currency had largely been priced into the market.

-The dollar also extended its gains on a slight rise in long-term Treasuries yields after the release of Yellen's testimony at 10 a.m.
-(3.00 P.m.
-BST).
-Prices of 30-year Treasury bonds were last down 13/32 to yield 3.4 percent, from a yield of 3.38 percent late on Tuesday.
+The dollar also extended its gains on a slight rise in Treasuries yields after the release of Yellen's testimony at 10 a.m.
+(1500 BST).
+Prices of 30-year Treasury bonds were last down 14/32 to yield 3.4 percent, from a yield of 3.38 percent late on Tuesday.

-The dollar fell 1.36 percent against the rouble to trade at 34.92 roubles on reduced geopolitical risk surrounding Russia and Ukraine.
+The dollar fell 1.17 percent against the Russian rouble to trade at 34.99 roubles on reduced geopolitical risk surrounding Russia and Ukraine.

-"There has been a relaxation of tensions in Ukraine," said Lane Newman, director of foreign exchange at ING Capital Markets in New York.
+"Political risk has faded significantly in Ukraine," said Sebastien Galy, currency strategist at Societe Generale in New York.

-(Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by Dan Grebler and Chizu Nomiyama)
+(Reporting by Sam Forgione; Additional reporting by Patrick Graham in London; Editing by Dan Grebler)